-Appropriate IEC Standards and ITU Recommendations.
+- Appropriate IEC Standards and ITU Recommendations.

-- 3.3.2 In implementing these four levels of priority: - .1 Distress alerts and distress calls (level 1) should be given priority treatment by providing immediate access to satellite channels.
+- .3 safety; and - .4 routine (general communications). - 3.3.2 In implementing these four levels of priority: - .1 Distress alerts and distress calls (level 1) should be given priority treatment by providing immediate access to satellite channels.
 For store and forward systems, distress alerts and calls should be placed ahead of all other traffic. - .2 Satellite systems used for providing other mobile satellite communications in addition to maritime communications should be capable of automatically recognizing requests for maritime communications from: - maritime mobile terminals; and - recognized entities of critical importance for safety at sea, such as MRCCs, hydrographic and meteorological offices, medical centres, etc., registered with the earth station.